zeek/zeek/frameworks/intel.rst

 ``Intel::match`` is handled.

 Intelligence matches are logged to the intel.log file.
-For a description of each field in that file, see the documentation for the :bro:see:`Intel::Info` record.
+For a description of each field in that file, see the documentation for the :zeek:see:`Intel::Info` record.